devopness/devopness/docs/applications/deploy-application.md

 1. Review deploy information then click `Confirm`
    > A notification popup will be displayed, confirming that the deployment has been triggered
 1. Wait for the `Application:Deploy` action to be completed

+{% note %}

+**NOTE**: To make an application publicly accessible over the internet, follow the guide on how to {% mentionPost "/docs/virtual-hosts/add-virtual-host" %}

+{% endnote %}